-Review | We tested the first state ‘vaccine passport’ at Yankee Stadium.
-It’s not quite a home run.
+Review | We tested the first state ‘vaccine passport.’
+Here’s what worked — and didn’t.

 Vaccine passports could leave us exposed to the “worst of both worlds,” says Cahn — a complicated digital system that puts up new barriers to access businesses, while not actually stopping fraudsters.
 “Despite its invasiveness, Excelsior Pass won’t advance the underlying public health goals it claims to support,” he says.

-It’s not clear how wide a problem vaccine passport fraud could become, or how dangerous it would be.
+It isn’t clear how wide a problem vaccine passport fraud could become, or how dangerous it would be.
 Passports could persuade people to let down their guard about masks and other protections.
 Madison Square Garden, for one, says it wasn’t aware of any cases of people trying to enter the venue with an Excelsior Pass that wasn’t their own.

 To fight fraud, New York says venues accepting Excelsior Pass are supposed to check people’s photo IDs.
 But instituting new ID checks at businesses that didn’t used to require them creates new social barriers.
 One of my senior citizen testers told me he was too old to have a driver’s license.